TZMCommunity/chapter.site.template/pages/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
+permalink: "/about/"
-tags: [About, Archive]
+tags:
+- About
+- Archive
 order: 1
 hide: true
 toc: true